2012 Tax Forum

 University of Washington

 SHOW FULL BIO » Julia Shanahan is the Tax Director, and Associate Director of Payroll, at the University of Washington.
 Julia is responsible for international, federal, state and local tax matters including unrelated business income, foreign entity taxes, sales tax and property tax.
 Her payroll duties include issues related to state and federal income tax withholding, withholding for employees in other countries, issuance of W-2s and other non-tax matters.
 Her other responsibilities include providing advice to all campus departments and also include assuring that the University is compliant in tax filings both domestically and internationally.
 Julia also provides tax assistance to healthcare affiliates of the University of Washington.
 Prior to joining the University, Julia worked for PricewaterhouseCoopers in Tokyo, London and Seattle addressing individual cross border tax issues, and domestic and international payroll matters.
-Julia holds a B.A. degree in International Business from Manhattanville College in Purchase, New York, a J.D. from Seattle University and is pursuing an L.L.M. in taxation at the University of Washington.
+Julia holds a B.A. degree in International Business from Manhattanville College in Purchase, New York, a J.D. from Seattle University and an L.L.M. in taxation from the University of Washington.
 She is a member of the Washington State Bar.

 SHOW FULL BIO » Gwen Spencer is a Partner in PwC's National Tax Services - Exempt Organizations Tax Services Practice (EOTS).
 She is a leader of the Boston EOTS practice and services clients in New England.
 She also provides tax services to higher education and healthcare clients nationally.
 Gwen has over 14 years of experience consulting in the area of tax issues related to higher education and healthcare and is a frequent speaker at industry events.
 Gwen served as an adjunct professor at Northeastern University teaching Tax-Exempt Entities in the Masters of Taxation Program.
 She is the author of "Partnership Investments by Public Charities - Tax Reporting Complexities" in the tax Advisor, which was published by AICPA in July 2005, and "Compensation of Key Employees and Intermediate Sanctions: How Does Your Organization Stack Up?" published in the Journal of Accountancy in October of 2007.
 In addition, she contributes annually to the Summary of Emerging Issues for Colleges and Universities, which is published by PwC.
 She is a graduate of Eastern Connecticut State University and received her JD from University of Connecticut and her LLM from Boston University School of Law.
 Gwen is a Certified Public Accountant.
 She is a member of the AICPA, ABA (Chair of the Tax & Accounting Interest Group - Health Law Section), HFMA, AHLA, and the Boston Bar Association.